exakat/exakat/docs/Reports.rst

 For example, `A.php` depends on `B.php`, because `A.php` uses the function `foo`, which is defined in the `B.php` file.
 On the other hand, `B.php` doesn't depends on `A.php`, as a function may be defined, but not used.

-This diagramm shows which files may be used without others.
+This diagram shows which files may be used without others.

-The resulting diagramm is a DOT file, which is readable with [Graphviz](https://www.graphviz.org/about/).
+The resulting diagram is a DOT file, which is readable with [Graphviz](https://www.graphviz.org/about/).
 Those viewers will display the diagramm, and also convert it to other format, such as PNG, JPEG, PDF or others.

-Another version of the same diagramm is called Filedependencieshtml
+Another version of the same diagram is called Filedependencieshtml

 .. image:: images/report.filedependencies.png
     :alt: Example of a File dependendies report (0)